 Under the First Year on Us commercial development plan, owner occupied business may apply for a one-time tax rebate up to $10,000 for improvements on real and personal property that increases the value of said property.

 Freeport property includes various types of property that are detained in Texas for a short period of time (175 days or less) to be transported out of Texas.
 The goods must be in Texas for certain purposes, such as assembly, storage, manufacturing, processing or fabrication.
 This exemption was proposed to enhance economic development.

 This program promotes economic development in rural areas by providing financial incentives to assist businesses wishing to locate or expand in their communities.
 Funds may be used for construction and/or improvements of public infrastructure (water, sewer, roads, etc.).

-PIDs offer cities and counties a means for improving their infrastructure to promote economic growth in an area.
+Public Improvement Districts (PIDs) offer cities and counties a means for improving their infrastructure to promote economic growth in an area.

 Economic Development & Diversification In-State Tuition for Employees is a program that allows employees—and those employees’ family members—of a qualified business considering a relocation or expansion of its operations in the State of Texas to pay in-state tuition rates at public institutions of higher education in the state without first establishing residency.

 The Product Development and Small Business Incubator Fund (PDSBI) is a revolving loan program financed through original bond issuances.
 The primary objective of the program is to aid in the development, production and commercialization of new or improved products and to foster and stimulate small business in the State of Texas.

 Established by the 74th Legislature in 1995, The Skills Development Fund was designed to better utilize the public community and technical college system in Texas as well as other training organizations and have them partner with businesses throughout the state (with priority on small businesses) to train workers to meet the labor needs of employers and the regional labor market.